giusalfieri/IPA_Project/README.md

 Make sure to follow this precise order when running the steps.

 > [!NOTE]
-> After each phase is concluded, meaning that each command given has terminated execution, a corresponding file with a .done extension is created in the /src/steps_completed folder.
-> While given a command, the program checks if the previous step has been done by checking the existence of the corresponding file in the `/src/steps_completed` folder; if not, a warning message indicating the missing step is printed out.
+> After each phase completes, a .done file is created in the `/src/steps_completed folder`.
+When a command is issued, the program verifies the previous step's completion by checking for the corresponding `.done` file.
+If the file is missing, a warning message indicates the unmet prerequisite.

 > [!NOTE]
 > The step `extractStraightAirplanes` has already been completed by us, and its `.done` file is already present inside `/src/steps_completed` folder.
+> Furthermore, the straight airplanes extracted must be downloaded from a Google Drive folder: see []().

 ### 1. Training Phase
 Initiate the training phase for an SVM model by extracting data from a CSV file.